 Dethroning Moment: SpongeBob SquarePants

-is bound to have moments we will always remember, moments we can't remember, and moments we wish we could forget.
-Guess which of the three we're listing here
+"To call this episode a piece of utter shit is an insult to shit."Being a Long Runner, SpongeBob SquarePants is bound to have moments we will always remember, moments we can't remember, and moments we wish we could forget.
+Guess which of the three we're sending to Davy Jones Locker.
+Keep in mind:

 - Sign your entries